The Classroom

 “Sorry, I don’t drink,” I told him.

 “So which do you like better, English or Georgian cuisine?” he asked me.
+Then continued.
 “I prefer Georgian meals.
 My mother makes great stuffed aubergines.
 She fries and chops eggplants.
 Then adds onions, garlic, tomato, potato, pomegranate, bell peppers and fresh green cilantro.

 Mmm!
 Yum-yum!